sublee/subl.ee/resume.md

     productivity.

     Designed and implemented the web service and RESTful API.
-Many professional Korean translators usually visit here to translate undocumented proper nouns.
-For example, Ryu Gwang a technical translator introduced this web service in [his posting<sup>ko</sup>][ryugwang].
+Many professional Korean translators habitually visit here to translate undocumented proper nouns.
+For example, Ryu Gwang, who is a technical translator, introduced Hangulize in [his posting<sup>ko</sup>][ryugwang].
 Netflix also refers to it in [the Korean timed text style guide][netflix-style].

 [hangulize]: https://hangulize.org/
 [hangulize-idea]: http://iceager.egloos.com/2610028